Note from the director of the Regional Asia office

 The programme draws on RWI’s long history in the region; its presence in Jakarta, Beijing and Phnom Penh, its partners and networks, and the Institute’s thematic expertise and global experiences, which also add opportunities of inter-regional exchange and analysis.

-Since the 1990’s, our work in Asia has contributed to:
+Since the 1990’s, our work in Asia and the Pacific has contributed to: